 China, 2010: Landslide hits several villages in the north-west of the country, killing at least 1,200 people.

 Philippines, 2006: Mudslides caused by Typhoon Durian kill at least 1,000 in Southern Leyte.

 Venezuela, 1999: 10,000 – 30,000 die as landslide hits a coastal town, washing many into the sea.

 Oso, Washington USA: On 22 March 2014, a landslide occurred after about three weeks of unusually high levels of rainfall.
 This catastrophic landslide killed 43 people.
-It started off a 360ft hill slope made of unconsolidated glacial and colluvial.
+It started at a 360ft hill slope made of unconsolidated glacial and colluvial.
 It is known to be a location that has experienced a landslide before.

 Ponorogo Regency, East Java Province, Indonesia: Heavy rains triggered several landslides that buried about 5 houses killed about 7 people, and affecting about 45,000 people on April 1, 2017.